| | | Index

 than merge flawlessly into one.
 It caused no real problems, however,

+so they just kept on at it.
 So you have an entire world of servant-class humans who are

 accepted as being three minds in one.
 So maybe it is refreshing